BroBrett/BrettHockridge/README.md

 ## About me:

 - 👨‍💻 I'm a certified Full Stack Web Developer from The Coding Boot Camp at UCI
-- 💻 I'm learning React.js
+- 💻 I'm proficient in HTML5, CSS, JavaScript, Node.js, and React.js
 - 📧 You can reach me at <brettstephenhockridge@yahoo.com>.
-- 👀 Check out my portfolio [Brett Hockridge's Portfolio](https://brobrett.github.io/FullStack-Portfolio/)
+- 👀 Check out my portfolio [Brett Hockridge's Portfolio](https://brobrett.github.io/ReactPortfolio/)